Health in Qatar

 Health in Qatar has undergone significant improvement in the last several decades as a result of substantial investments in healthcare by the government.
 Child mortalities have been reduced by over fifty percent since the 1990s.
-Qatar's healthcare spending is among the highest in the Middle East, with $4.7 billion being invested in healthcare in 2014.
+Qatar's healthcare spending per capita is the highest in the Gulf Cooperation Council, standing at $1827 in 2024.
 The country's progress in health is hampered by exceedingly high rates of obesity, diabetes and genetic disorders.

 Currently, health coverage is nationwide.
-In 2013, the infant mortality rate was 7 per 1,000 live births and life expectancy was 79 years.
+In 2023, the infant mortality rate was 4.9 per 1,000 live births, and life expectancy was 82.7 years.

 The population

-The population of 2.3 million is 75% male and 94% are immigrants.
-There are about 250,000 Qatari citizens with an average income of about US$94,000 per annum in 2014.
+As of 2025, the population of 3.1 million is 76.8% male, and 88.4% are expatriates, with only about 360,000 Qatari citizens.
+The overall average income is about $76,700 per annum in 2024.

 Health concerns

-Obesity
+Obesity and thinness

-In 1980, Qatar was the fourth most obese nation in the world.
-A recent report conducted in 2013 concluded that Qatar ranks fifth globally in terms of obesity rates.
-The same report revealed that 22.1% of girls under 20 and 33.5% of boys under 20 are classified as obese.
+Historically, obesity has been a significant public health issue in Qatar.
+In 1980, it was the fourth most obese nation in the world, with 43% of adults being obese.
+A 2024 report ranked Qatar 17th globally in terms of adult obesity rates in 2022, but still with a rate of 44%.
+It also found that Qatar had among the highest rates of combined prevalence of underweight and obesity in adults in the world, and the highest in the Middle East and north Africa region for men.

-36.5% of boys and 23.6% of girls age 12–17 were overweight in 2003.
-By 2015, it was predicted that 73% of women and 69% of men will be obese.
-According to the International Association for the Study of Obesity, Qatar has the 6th highest rate of obesity among boys in the Middle East and North Africa region.
+A 2023 report showed that in the academic year 2019-2020 49.3% of children 5-14 were overweight or obese (with 27.7% being obese and 21.6% overweight), an increase from the 44% measured in the academic year 2016-2017.
+While rates of obesity rose for both citizen and non-citizen children in Qatar, the increase was more dramatic among Qatari citizen children, of whom 53.8% were overweight or obese (with 20.1% being obese and 33.7% overweight).
+The 2024 report also found that Qatari school-age boys had the highest combined prevalence of obesity and unhealthy thinness in the world, tied with Chile.

-One reason for the obesity trend is the lack of exercise and poorly designed pedestrian friendly cities.
-"Like other oil-rich nations, Qatar has leaped across decades of development in a short time, leaving behind the physically demanding life of the desert for air-conditioned comfort, servants, and fast food".
-Although the type of food eaten has changed, the cultural traditions surrounding food have not.
-Food is often consumed communally, making it nearly impossible to ensure proper portions.
-A person who does not eat when food is offered is seen as offensive and shameful.
-It is also normal within Qatari society to be obese.
+One reason for the obesity trend is the lack of exercise and car-centric urban designs which are unfriendly to pedestrians.
+Other reasons mentioned by experts for high rates of obesity were genetic predispositions common in Gulf populations, cultural norms that favor calorie-dense diets, junk food ads targeting children, and disrupted sleeping patterns, which are common among Gulf youth "due to erratic bedtimes and screen overuse".

 Diabetes

 The country has among the highest rates of obesity, diabetes and genetic disorders in the world.
 It has the highest rate of obesity among boys in the MENA region.

-As of 2013, 16% of the adult population in Qatar have been diagnosed with diabetes.
+As of 2024, 24.6% of the adult population in Qatar are estimated to have diabetes, with an estimated 46.4% being undiagnosed.
 The government has launched numerous campaigns and initiatives to combat the rise in diabetes; the establishment of the Qatar Diabetes Association being one of its most notable initiatives.